Play (activity): Other animals

 Observing play behavior in various species can tell much about the player's environment (including the welfare of the animal), personal needs, social rank (if any), immediate relationships, and eligibility for mating.
-Play activity, often observed through action and signals, often serves as a tool for communication and expression.
-Through mimicry, chasing, biting, and touching, animals will often act out in ways so as to send messages to one another; whether it's an alert, initiation of play, or expressing intent.
+Play activity, often observed through action and signals, serves as a tool for communication and expression.
+Through mimicry, chasing, biting, and touching, animals act out in ways that send messages to one another; whether it's an alert, initiation of play, or expressing intent.
 When play behavior was observed for a study in Tonkean macaques, it was discovered that play signals weren't always used to initiate play; rather, these signals were viewed primarily as methods of communication (sharing information and attention-getting).

-One theory – "play as preparation" – was inspired by the observation that play often mimics adult themes of survival.
+One theory—"play as preparation"—was inspired by the observation that play often mimics adult themes of survival.
 Predators such as lions and bears play by chasing, pouncing, pawing, wrestling, and biting, as they learn to stalk and kill prey.
 Prey animals such as deer and zebras play by running and leaping as they acquire speed and agility.
 Hoofed mammals also practice kicking their hind legs to learn to ward off attacks.
 Indeed, time spent in physical play accelerates motor skill acquisition in wild Assamese macaques.
 While mimicking adult behavior, attacking actions such as kicking and biting are not completely fulfilled, so playmates do not generally injure each other.
 In social animals, playing might also help to establish dominance rankings among the young to avoid conflicts as adults.